rohansingh2612/Exam-Result-Calculator/README.md

 # Exam-Result-Calculator
 A command-line tool in C for calculating exam results.
 Input marks for Maths, Physics, Chemistry with respective maximum marks.
 Calculates percentages and determines pass/fail based on minimum criteria: 33% in each subject and 40% overall.

+# For Experiencing the project

+DOWNLOAD main.c and then run it with vscode by entering the following command in terminal:
+1. gcc main.c
+2. /a.exe

 # Features:

 Input marks and maximum marks for three subjects.